 Alternative routes should be designed to maximize the use of existing ATS route structures and communication, navigation and surveillance services.

-In the event that ATS cannot be provided within the (XXX) CTA/UTA/FIR, the Civil Aviation Authority shall publish the corresponding NOTAM indicating the following:
+In the event that ATS cannot be provided within the (XXX) CTA/UTA/FIR, the Civil Aviation Authority shall publish NOTAM indicating the following:

+Note: Each NOTAM shall contain only a single subject and condition.

-Time and date of the beginning of the contingency measures;
+The activation of the contingency plan, including time and date of the beginning of the contingency measures;

-In the event that the CAA is unable to issue the NOTAM, the (alternate ) CTA/UTA/FIR will take action to issue the NOTAM of closure airspace upon notification by corresponding CAA or the ICAO ESAF/WACAF Regional Office.
+In the event that the NOTAM authority is unable to issue the NOTAM, the (delegated NOTAM authority) CTA/UTA/FIR will take action to issue the NOTAM of closure airspace upon notification by corresponding CAA or the ICAO ESAF/WACAF Regional Office.

 APPENDIX H: VOLCANIC ASH CONTINGENCY PLAN